Do I need to replace breast pump parts?

 How do I dispose of old parts?

 Breast shields, collection bottles, and other plastic components of your milk collection kit can be recycled by your local authority.
 Be sure to sterilise them first.
 Tubing and silicone parts like membranes and valves can be tossed in with your regular municipal waste.
-Pump motors can be returned to Spectra, or recycled at a designated electronics recycling center.
+Pump motors can be recycled at a designated electronics recycling center in your area.
 Do not dispose of breast pumps in your regular trash.

 Frequently Asked Questions